 A Glimmer of Hope

-The good news is that after two years of crisis, Brazil’s economy was finally climbing out of the red by late 2018.
+The good news is that after three years of crisis, Brazil’s economy was finally climbing out of the red by late 2018.
 Business investment was on the rise as the political scandal (somewhat) subsided, and production rose significantly across many sectors (agriculture, electronics and the automotive sectors, among them).
 Meanwhile, Brazil has continued to invest in renewable energy, and today sustainable sources meet more than 70% of Brazil’s energy needs (some months reaching above a whopping 86% of Brazil’s domestically produced electricity).
 Recent years have seen the opening of massive solar farms – including two in 2017 that are among the largest on the continent.
 Wind power has also grown in leaps and bounds, with installed capacity of 13.1 MW in 2018 – a 35% increase from just three years prior.
 That said, oil production remains a huge part of the Brazilian economy, and finding the balance between green energy and petroleum will be one of the hot political topics in the years ahead – along with the challenge of preserving Brazil's natural environment (particularly the Amazon) amid relentless economic pressures, driven in part by the agriculture lobby.